-You no longer have to choose between your fanny or your face.
+You no longer have to choose between your fanny or your face at my San Francisco plastic surgery practice.
 You can have the best of both worlds.

 Check out SallyAnne’s picture here.
 Pretty impressive right?
 Wait for it… here’s the real knock-your-socks-off moment: SallyAnne is a “woman of a certain age.”
 Queue the applause!

 Not too long ago, SallyAnne was feeling like she had to choose between her body and her face.
 As the saying goes, when she had a few extra pounds on her body, her face had volume.
 But she wasn’t happy with her body image.
 When she decided to work on her physique, her face also lost weight and experienced a hollow, gaunt appearance.
 The overall volume loss to her face aged her appearance.
 It did not match her new, incredible body.

 In a not too distant past, Catherine Deneuve was correct.
 A little extra body weight could help maintain a youthful look to your face.
 However, if you wanted to maintain your youthful body curves, well, your face may suffer the consequences and could look a bit hollow.
 Tough choices.
 As a facial plastic surgeon in San Francisco, I agree – not fair.

 Thank goodness we live in the 21st Century, where nonsurgical dermal fillers can correct the unflattering effects of volume loss.
 You don’t have to choose your waistline or your frown lines.
 Your body and your face can both look amazing!